 An article that revisits the old African empires giving an insight of how these presented to their oppressors and the subsequent destruction as a means of suppressing their development by total annihilation.

 A sample of 14 popular and lesser known musical styles from Africa’s diverse musical genre.

-The National Trust cares for places and collections which have direct and indirect links to slavery and colonialism.
-This article draws out how slavery has been woven into the fabric of British and global history and how for 400 years, white British people, companies and organisations gained huge amounts of wealth through the appalling exploitation of enslaved people as part of the slave trade.
+This article draws out how slavery and colonialism has been woven into the fabric of British and global history, and how for 400 years white British people, companies and organisations gained huge amounts of wealth through the appalling exploitation of enslaved people as part of the slave trade.

 A Met Museum article showing examples of where African Influences can be seen in Modern Art.

 A discussion about broadening the curriculum in New York Times Archives.